liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 The AMSI integration functionality is designed to prevent malicious web requests from reaching SharePoint endpoints.
 For example, to exploit a security vulnerability in a SharePoint endpoint before the official fix for the security vulnerability has been installed.

+Starting with SharePoint Server Subscription Edition Version 25H1 update, the AMSI Body Scan feature extends its scanning capabilities to include the bodies of HTTP requests.
+This is particularly useful for detecting and mitigating threats that may be embedded in request payloads, providing a more comprehensive security solution.

+> [!NOTE]
+> The new AMSI Body Scan feature, which can scan bodies of HTTP requests, is available for SharePoint Server Subscription Edition users only.

 ## AMSI integration with SharePoint Server

 When an AMSI-capable antivirus or anti-malware solution is integrated with SharePoint Server, it can examine `HTTP` and `HTTPS` requests made to the server and prevent SharePoint Server from processing dangerous requests.
 Any AMSI-capable antivirus or anti-malware program that is installed on the server performs the scan as soon as the server starts to process the request.